- Learning and Outcomes

 It is presented in an impartial manner and is differentiated to suit the individual requirement of students.
 During their time at school, all students can expect:

-∙ the opportunity to talk through their career and educational choices with staff including form tutors and the careers team
+- The opportunity to talk through their career and educational choices with staff including form tutors and the Careers Lead, Mandy.